buildingblocs/2019/index.md

 ## Theme: Building a Smart Nation!

-Let's make our Nation Smarter!
+Let's make our Nation Smarter with Computing together!

 ## Format